7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/Chisel.md

 # -host otherwise default is 0.0.0.0
 # -v is useful for checking connection
 # interfaceIP host ip for a tunX
-chisel server -host $interfaceIP -p 10000 --reverse
+chisel server --host $interfaceIP -p 10000 --reverse
 # Client
 # R .. reverse from
 # :$local_host == any interface opening a :$local_port